COVID-19 and Your VA Benefits

 Post 9/11 (CH33) and Vocational Rehabilitation (CH31)

-Graduate and Undergraduate Students who previously enrolled in a class that was originally delivered in-person will still have that course certified as “Residential Learning” (on-campus), qualifying them for the on-campus housing rate.
+Graduate and Undergraduate Students who enroll in an “Online Delivery” course will still have that course certified as “Residential Learning” (on-campus) for VA benefits, qualifying them for the on-campus housing rate.

 MGIB Active Duty (CH30), DEA (CH35), and Selected Reserve (CH1606)